-Infant Mental Health Specialist and Infant Mental Health Mentor Endorsement applicants must pass an exam prior to earning Endorsement.
+Infant Mental Health Specialist, Early Childhood Mental Health Specialist, Infant Mental Health Mentor, and Early Childhood Mental Health Mentor Endorsement applicants must pass an exam prior to earning Endorsement.
 The exam has two parts; both are based on the Competency Guidelines.
-The NCIMHA Getting Started Guide is an important reference in preparing for the exam.
+The Getting Started Guide is an important reference in preparing for the exam.

 Part One (60 Multiple Choice Questions – 90 minutes)

 The multiple-choice, or quantitative, section is primarily focused on infant and early childhood mental health knowledge specific to work with infants, young children, and their families.
 Most questions will be related to direct service, but there will be some questions related to reflective supervision/consultation, policy, and research.
 The multiple-choice section is the same for all Specialist and Mentor applicants.
 Knowledge gained through course work, specialized in-service training, and self-study will be most useful in this section of the exam.
 IMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 3), and families.
 ECMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 6), and families.

 The qualitative section will ask for responses to vignettes.
 This section is intended to measure the applicant’s capacity to apply their knowledge of IECMH principles into practice and to demonstrate a reflective, relationship-based approach.
 While all of the competency areas are important, the ones under the Reflection, Thinking, and Working with Others domains are important to the qualitative section for Specialists and Mentors – Clinical.

 The Administration domain is the primary focus of the Policy exam.
 Policy applicants are asked to demonstrate a capacity to promote IECMH principles and practices within and across systems.